arda-guler/LETALIS/README.md

-# LETALIS-LPRE_Thermal_Analysis
+# LETALIS: LPRE Thermal Analysis
-LETALIS: Liquid Propellant Rocket Engine thermal analysis and cooling system design.
+Liquid Propellant Rocket Engine thermal analysis and cooling system design.

 Work on the cooling algorithms is not completed.
 - **Heating calculations** give satisfactorily verifiable results nearly 100% of the time.